Philanthropy: Criticism

+1902 cartoon criticizing Gilded Age philantrhropism.
+The wealthy capitalist "Hon.
+Lovegold" rides the shoulders of an honest man, tooting his horn whose bannerol lists his "benevolent gifts" to public and religious institutions.
+In the background are paupers at the corner of a building labelled with the sources of Lovegold's wealth: a brewery, a saloon, and "apartments to let for any purpose".
+"Blasts" From the Ram's Horn.

 Philanthropy has been used by ultra high-net-worth individuals to offset their larger tax liabilities through charitable contribution deductions enabled by the tax code.
 In the book Winners Take All: The Elite Charade of Changing the World by Anand Giridharadas, he asserts that various philanthropic initiatives by the wealthy elite in practice function to entrench the power structures and special interests of the wealthy elite.
 For example, despite Robert F. Smith's generosity by paying off the student debt incurred by the Morehouse class of 2019, he simultaneously fought against changes to the tax code that could have made more money available to help low-income students pay for college.
 As a result, Giridharadas argues, Smith's philanthropic giving functions to reinforce the prevailing status quo and perpetuates income inequality, instead of addressing the root cause of social issues.

 Jane Mayer highlights how wealthy donors, like the Koch brothers, use philanthropy to promote policies that serve their financial interests.
 Their donations, targeting think tanks and educational programs, influence public opinion on issues like tax cuts for the rich, deregulation, slashing the welfare state, and climate change denial, shaping American politics without being traditional campaign contributions.
 Mayer criticizes the anonymity of such donations, made through organizations like Donors Trust, which are not required to disclose their sources, enabling hidden political influence.